A vesico-vaginal fistula is an abnormal connection between the urinary tract and the vagina. The repair will separate the organs.

 - Arrange for a ride home from the hospital.

-- If instructed by your doctor, avoid food or drinks for 6-8 hours before the procedure.
+- If instructed by your doctor, avoid food or drinks for 6 to 8 hours before the procedure.

 General anesthesia will keep you asleep during the procedure.